Skip to content

 Met Museum Shop New York

-The Met Gift Shop has a huge range in store for you to choose from.
-Whether it is jewellery you are looking for our stationary, the Met gift shop has it for you.
-The gift shop also stocks clothing and accessories, home decor and books which make great presents for loved ones.
+The Met Gift Shop has a massive range in store for you to choose from.
+Whether it is jewellery you are looking for, our stationary, the Met gift shop has it for you.
+The gift shop also stocks clothing and accessories, home decor and books, making great presents for loved ones.

 Met Museum Dining